Evan Brummel, baritone

-Former resident Evan Brummel returns as a guest artist in the 2014-15 season, performing the role of Count Monterone and the title role (9/17 and 9/19) in Rigoletto.
-During the 2013-14 season, Mr. Brummel performed the roles of Ford (Falstaff), Peter (Hansel and Gretel), Sharpless (Madama Butterfly), and the title role in Don Giovanni.
-Other roles performed as a member of the resident ensemble included Zurga (The Pearl Fishers), Dr. Falke (Die Fledermaus), Count di Luna (Il trovatore), and the title role in Gianni Schicchi.
+Former resident Evan Brummel returned as a guest artist in the 2014-15 season, performing the role of Count Monterone and the title role (9/17 and 9/19) in Rigoletto.
+During his residency, Mr. Brummel performed the roles of Ford (Falstaff), Peter (Hansel and Gretel), Sharpless (Madama Butterfly), the title role in Don Giovanni, Zurga (The Pearl Fishers), Dr. Falke (Die Fledermaus), Count di Luna (Il trovatore), and the title role in Gianni Schicchi.
 Mr. Brummel made his debut as a principal artist during the 2011-2012 season, appearing in the roles of Tonio (Pagliacci), Giorgio Germont (La traviata) and Valentin (Faust).

 Other roles performed recently by Mr. Brummel include Rodrigo (Don Carlo) with Opera in the Heights, and several roles with Sarasota Opera, including Silvio (Pagliacci), Father (Hansel and Gretel), and Baron Douphol (La traviata).
 During the summer of 2011, Mr. Brummel joined Santa Fe Opera as an Apprentice Artist, appearing as the Sergeant in La bohème and the Doctor in The Last Savage.